ibexa/documentation-developer/docs/api/rest_api_extension.md

 ## Creating a new REST resource

-### Requirements / Needs check list
+To create a new REST resource, you need to prepare:

 * The REST route leading to a controller action.
 * The controller and its action.
-* Optionally, one or several `InputParser` if the Controller needs to receive a payload to treat, one or several Value classes to represent this payload and eventually one or several new media-types to type this payload in the `Content-Type` header.
+* Optionally, one or several `InputParser` objects if the controller needs to receive a payload to treat, one or several value classes to represent this payload and potetially one or several new media types to type this payload in the `Content-Type` header.
-* Optionally, one or several new Value classes to represent the Controller action result, their `ValueObjectVisitor` to help the Generator to turn this into XML or JSON and eventually one or several new media-types to claim in the `Accept` header the desired Value.
+* Optionally, one or several new value classes to represent the controller action result, their `ValueObjectVisitor` to help the generator to turn this into XML or JSON and potentially one or several new media types to claim in the `Accept` header the desired value.
-* Optionally, the addition of this resources route to the REST root.
+* Optionally, the addition of this resource route to the REST root.

-In the following example, a greeting resource will be added to the REST API.
-It will be available through `GET` and `POST` methods. `GET` will set default values while `POST` will allow to input custom values.
+In the following example, you add a greeting resource to the REST API.
+It is available through `GET` and `POST` methods. `GET` sets default values while `POST` allows inputting custom values.

 ### Route

-The new REST routes should use the [REST URI prefix](rest_api_usage.md#uri-prefix) for consistency.
-To ensure that they do, in the config/routes.yaml file, while importing a REST routing file, use `ibexa.rest.path_prefix` parameter as a `prefix`.
+New REST routes should use the [REST URI prefix](rest_api_usage.md#uri-prefix) for consistency.
+To ensure that they do, in the `config/routes.yaml` file, while importing a REST routing file, use `ibexa.rest.path_prefix` parameter as a `prefix`.

 ``` yaml
 # config/routes.yaml